 - Self Represented Appellate Handbook - Provided by The Florida Bar Appellate Practice Section.

 - Preparing for Court: Court Expectations - Lawyers who appear in court must follow the court’s rules of behavior and conduct.
 People who appear in court without a lawyer must follow the same rules of behavior.
+Information on The Process: What Happens in Court.

 Covid-19 Resources Information: